Official websites use .mil

 2. My Military Spouse is not available to enroll our child into DEERS.
 Can I enroll them in his/her absence?

 a.
 You can if you have a notarized Power of Attorney giving you the authority to do so from the Sponsor.
-You will also need the child’s original birth certificate and Social Security Card or the Hospital Proof of Birth (if the child is a newborn).
+You will also need the child’s original birth certificate and Social Security Card or the Certificate of Live Birth (if the child is a newborn).

 3. I came in to get a new ID card as a Walk-In Customer before 1500 hours but there was a sign out stating Appointments Only.
 No new customers were being taken due to COVID 19.
 "WE ARE CURRENTLY ACCEPTING APPOINTMENTS ONLY."